 GLOBAL CLIMATE CHAGE

 Global warming is settled science, as much a gravity is.
 We’ve all seen first hand the predictions of increasingly extreme weather, uncontrollable wildfires and crop failures come all too terrifyingly true.
-We are all “climate change undeniers” now.
-The only climate change deniers left are the ignorant, the insane, and the insecure.
+We are all climate change “acceptors” now.
 The Intergovernmental Panel on Climate Change (IPCC-6) I has just reported a 1.7º C rise in temperature, global warming for which there is now no escape.
 The only salient question remaining is are we willing to even attempt to prevent further warming – another 2, 3 …5 or more degrees Celsius – further disruption to world economies and livelihoods?
 The only answer is the concerted transition to non-fossil fuels, renewable energy – solar and wind.
 Requiring all new construction in California incorporate solar in/on its roofing, along with significant subsidies for retrofits feeding into the net grid avoids unnecessary acquisition and the harmful environmental impacts of exploiting large tracts of land.
 These choices have been made for us by corporate Big Oil’s 30 year political control and fabrication of junk science, and its denial of actual peer reviewed science.
 Perhaps in lieu of continually benefitting from record profits during times of geopolitical uncertainty and instability, Big Oil should be required to plow “windfall” profits into renewable energy programs.

 One definition of insanity being doing the same thing over and over again and expecting a different result, now must surely be the time to throw off the yoke of our fossil fuel masters and begin the full transition to a truly independent, renewable energy policy.
 A policy geared to both production and use of renewable energy.
 Private enterprise has been leading the way for over 30 years.
 Our armed services have long recognized the national security necessity of moving away from polluting fossil fuels to renewables.
+Kern County is a leader in solar and wind renewable resources.
 It is time for this nation and its leaders to take up the baton of renewable energy and get us over the finish line of true, sustainable energy independence.

 Whisky’s for drinkin’; water is for fightin’ over – Mark Twain